lextm/jekyll-theme-chirpy/_posts/2013-5-15-how-to-interpret-iis-7-500-error-page-correctly.md

 ---
 > Well, this blog post is a summary of [my IIS.net discussion with a user](http://forums.iis.net/t/1198073.aspx/1?Orginal+Url+are+written+instead+of+User+Friendly+Url+in+log+on+IIS+7+5+when+using+Current+RewritePath+).

 So what should we do when IIS reports 500 error?
-You first idea might be posting “I meet an IIS 500 error” somewhere on IIS.net or StackOverflow.com.
+You first idea might be posting "I meet an IIS 500 error" somewhere on IIS.net or StackOverflow.com.
 But is that enough to get the answer and help you want?
 Of course not.
 Of all IIS status codes, 500 is probably a category of its own, which can be caused by tons of root causes,

 http://support.microsoft.com/kb/943891